dmauser/Lab/ExpressRoute/ER-Local/README.md

 Over the Portal when you have already an existing ER Circuit as Standard  Local SKU is greyed out.
 This change can be done over Powershell (demonstrated here) or over CLI.

-It is important to note that making this change to local assumes that your ExpressRoute Circuit on a location that supports ExpressRoute local as well as your ExpressRoute is current linked to an ExpressRoute Gateway in supported location.
-Example, Chicago location is eligible to Local SKU and circuit is current linked to ExpressRoute Gateway in North Central US.
+It is important to note that making this change to Local SKU assumes that your ExpressRoute Circuit is on a location that supports ExpressRoute Local as well as your same circuit is current linked to an ExpressRoute Gateway on supported Azure Region.
+Example, Chicago location is eligible to Local SKU and my circuit is current linked to ExpressRoute Gateway in North Central US.
 More information on [What is ExpressRoute Local SKU](#What-is-ExpressRoute-Local-SKU).

-Follow the instructions below:
+Follow the instructions below to change from either Premium or Standard to Local:

 ```Powershell
 #1.
 Get Circuit info: